Generated San Juan mountain river scene representing the Los Pinos River

 Animas River is the easiest nearby backup when access or flow makes the Los Pinos plan uncertain.

-Check current Colorado fishing regulations and local access rules before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check current Colorado fishing rules and local access rules before fishing.
 Parts of the broader drainage involve private land or Southern Ute Reservation context, so public access should be verified before you step in.

 San Juan National Forest river and stream fishing areas